NoSleepTillLambos/AlgoCrypt/README.md

 ### Custom UI

-The custom UI I made use of was provided by CoinPonent, the UI banner sits at the top of my web application and provides the user with market movement and updates surrounding the bitcoin ecosystem
+The custom UI I made use of was provided by CoinPonent, the UI banner sits at the top of my web application and provides the user with market movement and updates surrounding the Crpyto ecosystem

 <!-- DEVELOPMENT PROCESS -->